The sounds of Good Friday

 Of all of the days in the Church’s liturgical year, none touches us as profoundly and as intimately as Good Friday.
 We silently process up to the cross.
 We stand alone along one of its beams.
 We, as unworthy as we are, offer a small gesture of gratitude to Jesus for dying for us.

-As Cardinal Albino Luciani (who later became Pope John Paul I and is being considered for sainthood) said in his homily at the Good Friday liturgy in 1974:
+As Cardinal Albino Luciani (who later became Pope John Paul I) said in his homily at the Good Friday liturgy in 1974: